Intro to Recipe

 GER Banquet Story

-In years gone by, our district hosted a visit from the BPOE GER (National President of the Elks) in the early spring.
+In years gone by, the Metropolitan District hosted a visit from the BPOE GER (National President of the Elks) in the early spring.
 Each Lodge would have a hospitality room filled with delicacies and treats to be enjoyed by one and all.
-In our hospitality room, this barbecue sauce was always present with either kolbassi or cocktail size hot dogs.
+In our hospitality room, this barbecue sauce was always featured with either kolbassi or cocktail size hot dogs.
 It was always a favorite and we were proud to serve it each year.